spiral/docs/odm/basics.md

 }
 ```

-As result you can use such service inside you controllers avoiding static methods of Document model (they can always be removed from service also):
+As a result, you can use this service inside your controllers to avoid the static methods of Document model (they can always be removed from the service too):

 ```php
 public function index(UserService $users)